smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 - The string that was originally identified a task suggestion from the [TaskSuggestion.taskString](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.

 - The array of task assignees from the [TaskSuggestion.assignees](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.
-Each assignee is represented by an[EmailUser](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object.
+Each assignee is represented by an [EmailUser](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object.

 - For each assignee, the name from the [EmailUser.displayName](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.